Ukraine–United States relations: Russo-Ukrainian War (2014–present)

+First Trump presidency (2017–2021)

+Biden presidency (2021–2025)

-In January 2022, the U.S. put 5,000–8,500 troops on high alert as tensions escalated in the Russo-Ukrainian War, expressing willingness to further help defend Ukraine before and when Russia launched its invasion a month later.
+In January 2022, the US put 5,000–8,500 troops on high alert as tensions escalated in the Russo-Ukrainian War, expressing willingness to further help defend Ukraine before and when Russia launched its invasion a month later.
 The United States provided nearly $1 billion in military aid to Ukraine in 2021 and 2022, up to the first week of the invasion.
 Such aid included offensive weapons and sharing intelligence with the Ukrainian military.
 Ukrainian President Volodymyr Zelenskyy has repeatedly sent thanks to American leaders for the support.

-In the 2022 State of the Union Address, which was attended by Ukrainian Ambassador Oksana Markarova, U.S. President Joe Biden heavily criticized the invasion and pledged American support for Ukraine.
+In the 2022 State of the Union Address, which was attended by Ukrainian Ambassador Oksana Markarova, US President Joe Biden heavily criticized the invasion and pledged American support for Ukraine.
 American public opinion also heavily shifted towards supporting Ukraine following the invasion.

-In May 2022, the U.S. Senate confirmed Bridget Brink to serve as ambassador to coincide with the reopening of the US embassy in Kyiv after it had closed due to the invasion.
-On December 21, 2022 Zelenskyy made his first foreign trip since the invasion to Washington DC.
+In May 2022, the US Senate confirmed Bridget Brink to serve as ambassador to coincide with the reopening of the US embassy in Kyiv after it had closed due to the invasion.
+On December 21, 2022, Zelenskyy made his first foreign trip since the invasion to Washington DC.
 After meeting with President Biden, he gave a speech to a joint session of congress.
-The speech included references to FDR's declaration of war on Japan and thanked the American congress and people for their support of Ukraine.
-On the 20th of February 2023, President Biden conducted an unannounced visit of Kyiv.
+The speech included references to Franklin D. Roosevelt's declaration of war on Japan and thanked the American congress and people for their support of Ukraine.
+On February 20, 2023, President Biden conducted an unannounced visit of Kyiv.

+In 2022, Congress approved more than $112 billion to help Ukraine in its war with Russia.
+At the end of 2023, the Biden administration requested $61.4 billion more for Ukraine for the year ahead.

+In April 2024, Ukraine received small arms and ammunition from Washington, which were intercepted while en route from Iranian forces to rebels in Yemen supported by Tehran.
+On April 20, 2024, the US House of Representatives approved a $95 billion aid package to Ukraine, Israel and Taiwan.

+The US debated granting Ukraine permission to use long-range weapons within Russia.
+US officials did not believe that Ukraine had enough ATACMS and British Storm Shadow missiles to alter the course of the war, according to The New York Times.
+In September 2024, reporting renewed over a potential lifting of restrictions on Ukraine's use of Western long-range weapons on Russian territory.
+Biden met with British prime minister Keir Starmer on September 13 over the issue, though no official announcement was made.

+On November 17, US President Joe Biden finally lifts restrictions on the Ukrainian use of U.S. weapons (including ATACMS), finally allowing Ukraine to use long-range missiles to strike deep inside Russia, with Ukrainian forces starting to use the weapons in long-distance attacks on November 19.

+In December 2024, President Zelenskyy resisted pressure from the Biden administration to lower the conscription age to 18 to replace Ukraine's battlefield losses.
+In February 2025, he said that Ukraine would introduce special military contracts for volunteers aged 18 to 24.